Skip to content

 Returns a COUNT aggregate SQL function for the specified column.

-The COUNT function returns the number of rows, optionally filtered
+The COUNT function returns the number of rows.
+If a column or expression is

 Args: